CAR T-Cell Therapy

 - Axicabtagene Ciloleucel (Yescarta)

 - Treatment targeting CD19 for patients with certain types of relapsed/refractory large B-cell lymphoma after at least two other kinds of treatment.
-(DLBCL not otherwise specified; primary mediastinal large B-cell lymphoma; high A method of classifying a tumor on the basis of how aggressively it is growing.
-B-cell lymphoma; DLBCL arising from FL)
+(DLBCL not otherwise specified; primary mediastinal large B-cell lymphoma; high grade B-cell lymphoma; DLBCL arising from FL)

 - Tisagenlecleucel (Kymriah)